satriabw/MeetMe/Readme.md

-Copyright 2017 MeetMe Team for Gemastik
+Copyright 2017 Ibam , Satria , Andre

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.